nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 * :file:`overlay-nbiot.conf` - Enables the use of NB-IoT.
 * :file:`overlay-assist-agps.conf` - Enables A-GPS assistance.
 * :file:`overlay-assist-cell.conf` - Enables cell-based location assistance.
+* :file:`overlay-assist-pgps.conf` - Enables P-GPS assistance in the sample.

 Moreover, the sample also provides the following files for LwM2M 1.1 features: